Polyembryony: Evolution of polyembryony

 The evolution of polyembryony and the potential evolutionary advantages that may entail have been studied.
 In parasitoid wasps, there are several hypotheses surrounding the evolutionary advantages of polyembryony, one of them being that it allows female wasps that are small in size to increase the number of potential offspring in comparison to wasps that are mono embryonic.
 There are limitations to monoembryony, but with this method of development, multiple embryos can be derived from each of the individual eggs that are laid.

 The potential advantages of polyembryony in competing invasive plant species has been studied as well.

 Vertebrates

 Armadillos are the most well studied vertebrate that undergoes polyembryony, with six species of armadillo in the genus Dasypus that are always polyembryonic.
 The nine banded armadillo, for instance, always gives birth to four identical young.
 There are two conditions that are expected to promote the evolution of polyembryony: the mother does not know the environmental conditions of her offspring as in the case of parasitoids, or a constraint on reproduction.
 It is thought that nine banded armadillos evolved to be polyembryonic because of the latter.

+Chondrichthyans, namely the skates Beringraja binoculata and Beringraja pulchra, in addition to spotted catsharks, have exhibited multiple embryos in a single egg case.